syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Getting-Started.md

 {% endtabs %}
 **Initialize Employee data**
 Define Employee Information as a Collection.
-The below code example shows an employee array whose, •Name is used as a unique identifier and
+The below code example shows an employee array whose,
+* Name is used as a unique identifier and
-•ParentId is used to identify the person to whom an employee report to, in the organization.
+* ParentId is used to identify the person to whom an employee report to, in the organization.
+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight c# %}
 //Initializes the employee collection